Create and maintain groups from LDAP attributes

 (A further idea I did put off until actual demand (and not just wishes) would be shown, were a translation table between LDAP and internal group names.)

-#7 Updated by John Hannibal Smith about 11 years ago
+#7 Updated by John Hannibal Smith over 11 years ago

 Does this patch will be available for 1.x branch ?